kodlus/band_website_public/README.md

 - A bit more UI styling.

 # Additional information
 The website started as a handful of ideas and kept evolving throughout the project (e.g., the treemap made with D3.js).
-How I wrote and organized the code reflects this.
+This is reflected in how the code is written and organized.
 In other words, the code probably looks "off" here and there.
-Namespace pollution, non-dry CSS, and inconsistent folder structures do occur.
+Namespace pollution, non-dry CSS, and inconsistent folder structures do unfortunately occur.

 I tested the website's responsiveness on a 24-inch monitor (Firefox), a gen5 iPad from 2017 (Safari), and a Samsung Galaxy S9 (DuckDuckGo).